Klaus-Keller/sap-fiori-tools-offline-instructions/README.md

 Copy and extract the zip file that contains the portable version of Visual Studio Code we have prepared in one of the previous steps to a location of your choice in the isolated system and start `<EXTRACT_LOCATION>\Code.exe`.

+To avoid error messages due to telemetry data, you can disable telemetry by opening the command palette and executing command `Fiori: Change Telemetry Settings` -> `Disable`.

 Now you should be able to generate and develop projects using SAP Fiori tools.
 In Visual Studio Code you can test this by opening command palette (menu 'View' -> 'Command Palette...') and enter 'Open Template Wizard'.

 ## What is still to do